AguaClara/ram_pump/FabricationManual.md

 Do you have a ballpark value for length of the spring?

 Are these your team's fabrication methods or are they just the standard ones.
 If you are using another team's fab methods (previous semesters) make sure to refer to their report and give them credit.

+In response to above comment, This is a piece that our team made specifically this semester.
 </div>

 ## Special Components